codebydoble/freeCodeCamp-projects/fullstack/css/README.md

 OpenGraph Preview (Chrome)

 Estas extensiones leen tu HTML local directamente y te muestran cómo debería verse, pero no confirman si el rastreador de Facebook podrá acceder a tu imagen.
 Recomiendo siempre usar ngrok para una prueba real.

+## 16 Animations and Accesibility

+A CSS animation consists of two main components: the @keyframes rule and the animation property.

+The animation property is actually a shorthand for several individual properties:

+animation-name which specifies the @keyframes rule to use.

+animation-duration which sets how long the animation should take to complete.

+animation-timing-function which defines how the animation progresses over time - such as ease, linear, ease-in-out.

+animation-delay which specifies a delay before the animation starts.

+animation-iteration-count which sets how many times the animation should repeat.

+animation-direction which determines whether the animation should play forwards, backwards, or alternate.

+animation-fill-mode which specifies how the element should be styled before and after the animation.

+animation-play-state which allows you to pause and resume the animation.

+Animations concerns: Discomfort, phisical harm, distraction,focus on read.

+To address these concerns, CSS provides the prefers-reduced-motion media query.
+This feature allows web developers to detect if the user has requested minimal animations or motion effects at the system level.

+@media (prefers-reduced-motion: reduce) {

+- {
+  animation-duration: 0.01ms !important;
+  animation-iteration-count: 1 !important;
+  transition-duration: 0.01ms !important;
+  scroll-behavior: auto !important;
+  }
+  }

+Alternative
+.animated-element {
+transition: transform 0.3s ease-in-out;
+}

+@media (prefers-reduced-motion: reduce) {
+.animated-element {
+transition: none;
+}
+}